TTP

 Picnic tables and toilets accommodate visitors.
 A vendor sells tea, soft drinks and snacks.

-At the base of the falls is an old, primitive grain mill, a low-roofed ramshackle structure set above a channel of racing water that turns the wheel.
+At the base of the falls is a tiny, old, primitive grain mill, a low-roofed ramshackle structure set above a channel of racing water that turns the wheel.
 Inside, the village miller squats and scoops and sacks the flour that sifts from the grinding stones.

 Upstream and downstream from the waterfalls a few kms are small villages with a few basic services.
 The lower village has several simple family-run restaurants where you can dine on fresh grilled fish and local vegetables.
 A few also have simple guest rooms so you can spend the night.